 Mid-semester reports of current grade status are issued by the middle of the eighth week of the semester.
 Students may receive a letter-grade or simply a Satisfactory/Unsatisfactory status.
 This report is intended to be an indicator of general progress for the course up to that time.
-It does not affect GPA, nor does it promise a final grade, only a prediction based on work-to-date.
+Mid-semester reports do not affect a student's GPA, nor does it promise a final grade, only a prediction based on work-to-date.